 Castle Butte is a relic from the ice age and was used as a landmark by the Native people, Northwest Mounted Police and settlers.
 It’s over 60 meters high and made of sandstone and clay.
 There were all sorts of caves throughout, and many people had made their mark over the years, including “Andy”.
 We were told that we can walk around it, or climb to the top if we wanted.
 The climb up was EXTREMELY steep and Ian and I weren’t feeling the climb.

 Big Beaver Nature Centre and Aust’s General Store

 Big Beaver is a very small Hamlet in the Big Muddy area.
 The census taken in 2006 registered a total of 15 people.
 I absolutely love General Store’s, they always have such neat things!
 Unfortunately, as we were driving closer to it, we were informed that they are usually closed on Sunday.
 We did drive by it, but since I was on the other side of the van I didn’t get any pictures of the outside.
 It would be nice to know that when booking the tour.

-We did go to the Nature Centre, and there was a lot to look at.
-It had all sorts of information about the history of the area, and a wildlife is set up with animals that had been stuffed.
+We did go into the Nature Centre, and there was a lot to look at.
+It had all sorts of information about the history of the area, and a wildlife area set up with animals that had been stuffed.
 Unfortunately, this was the closest that I got to a snake on the whole trip!

 Heritage School House

 I always find it neat to look around old school houses and see what types of maps and such they have.
 I think that comes largely from all the years of looking around Heritage Park in Calgary!
 This was a pretty standard school, I appreciated the Neilson map!